camunda-community-hub/complexity-over-quality/README.md

   A birthday invite process!
 Using Camunda and BPMN, this example shows how to integrate with Slack and SendGrid to send messages, with a little bonus of using multi-instance markers to send multiple emails.
 * [Invoice Process](https://github.com/NPDeehan/Invoice-Kafka-Process-Example)
   This is a simple enough example project for Camunda 8 which shows how you can process an invoice between end users and then at the end send and receive Kafka messages.

+## What to expect

+* We created a Camunda 8 SaaS Organization and Cluster
+* Secrets have been prepared, including Kafka, Slack, and SendGrid
+* Three example processes can be used for inspiration
+* The most complex process wins!

+## Suggested Roles

+### Tech Enthusiast

+**Task:**

+Comes up with a creative integrations that could make your tech stack even more complex

+**Tools:**

+* Notebook of choice 📒
+* Web Browser of choice
+* Camunda Marketplace

+### Process Designer

+Task:
+Creates the processes and embraces complexity here
+Tools:
+Camunda Web Modeler or
+Desktop Modeler

+### Programmer

+**Task:**

+Creates custom integrations, as job workers or connectors

+**Tools:**

+* IDE of choice
+* Programming language of choice
+* GitHub